+We fall in love looking at one another and listening to one another and if we continue to look and listen in the same attentive and approving ways, we will sustain the falling in love experience.
 You probably have fond memories of when you were first dating your loved one.
 Everything may have seemed new and exciting, and you may have spent hours just chatting together or coming up with new, exciting things to try.
 However, as time goes by, children, demanding jobs, long commutes, different hobbies and other obligations can make it hard to find time together.

 - Find something that you enjoy doing together, whether it is a shared hobby, dance class, daily walk, or sitting over a cup of coffee in the morning.